parsaDarbouy/voicebasedprogramming/grammar/user_story/function_definition.md

 and after that, the body of the function should be defined.
 Finally, when the function is finished, the user has to say `end of function`.

+when the function is finished, just before `end of function` keyword, user can return a static or dynamic variable with the command below: if he/she wants to return static variable, he/she has to say:

+    return [type of variable] [value of that]

+for example:

+    return string hello world

+and the output will be:

+    return 'hello world'

+and, finally, he/she wants to return dynamic variable, he/she has to say:

+    return variable [name of variable]

+for example:

+    return variable hello world

+and the output will be:

+    return hello_world